Virginia Horse Barn Builders

 The premier horse barn builder in Virginia, since 2009.

 There are many factors that go into your dream horse barn.
 Below are a few of the key details to consider.

 Roofing and Siding

-Wood is also a popular siding choice for equine buildings.
+Wood is also a popular siding choice for horse barns.
 It will need to be stained or painted periodically, but it looks beautiful.
 When combined with a metal or shingle roof, wood siding creates a classic look that compliments many equestrian properties.

 Though metal and wood are the most popular siding choices, we can also use products like vinyl and Hardi board, among others.
 We work with multiple material suppliers, so we can help you find the roofing and siding that best matches your house, existing barn, or any other structure.

 Most center-aisle barns are fitted with split-sliding doors for aisle access.
 While sliding barn doors are aesthetically pleasing, they also require no space when open, making them a practical option.
 We offer standard sliding doors (see EKP20021), custom options (see ELH19091), and, in some cases, we can even install doors that you provide.
 For more information concerning custom sliding doors, visit stallworksllc.com and horsebarnsupplies.com, as they provide the doors for most of our horse barn projects.
 Both companies also have information regarding Dutch doors, bale doors, and other barn elements.